sgeulette/plone.formwidget.datetime/README.txt

 TODO
 ====

-- Include popup_calendar.gif as browser-resource in this package.
+* Include popup_calendar.gif as browser-resource in this package.
-- create DateDeltaWidget and DatetimeDeltaWidget
+* create DateDeltaWidget and DatetimeDeltaWidget
+* use timepicker

 Contributors
 ============